-2019 Blue Badge scheme: Everything you need to know about the hidden disability changes
+2019 Blue Badge scheme: Hidden disability changes introduced

 From 30 August 2019, the scheme has been changed to grant access to people with hidden disabilities.
 The idea is that people with less obvious health conditions, such as autism, will have the same right to park in disabled bays as those with physical disabilities.

-The change follows a consultation that concluded that many people with mental health problems struggle with the same travel issues as those with physical disabilities.
+The change follows a consultation that found many people with mental health problems struggle with the same travel issues as those with physical disabilities.
 Local authorities will receive £1.7m in funding to help them cope with the expected increase in applications.

 While the catch-all phrase encompasses many health issues, here’s some of the most common: